boaks/zephyr-coaps-client/docu/CELLULAREXPLORER.md

 The most [nRF9160 AT-commands](https://infocenter.nordicsemi.com/pdf/nrf9160_at_commands_v2.3.pdf) are supported.
 Additionally some shortcuts and extra functions are available.
 Type `help` and press the "send button" ![arrow](./serial_bluetooth_terminal_send_small.jpg):

+{#help}
 ![help](./serial_bluetooth_terminal_help.jpg)

-(The screenshot shows only the list of commands in July 2023, the current list may contain more commands.)
+(The screenshot shows only the list of commands in August 2023, the current list may contain more commands.)

 If the smart phone App offers macros, add you favorite AT-commands or commands as macro.